-26. Amend § 49.4 by:

-a.
-Removing paragraph (a)(1)(iv); and

-b.
-Revising paragraph (a)(2).
+-

+- 26. In § 49.4, remove paragraph (a)(1)(iv) and revise paragraph (a)(2).

-The amendments read as follows:
+- The revision reads as follows:

-§ 49.4 Withdrawal from registration.
+§49.4 Withdrawal from registration.

 (a)

 (2) Prior to filing a request to withdraw, a swap data repository shall execute an agreement with the custodial swap data repository governing the custody of the withdrawing swap data repository's data and records.
 The custodial swap data repository shall retain such records for at least as long as the remaining period of time the swap data repository withdrawing from registration would have been required to retain such records pursuant to this part.